 Step 2: Enter the Workforce

 Aspiring police chiefs typically enter the workforce as police officers in law enforcement agencies.
-While each agency is different, most require officers to be at least 21 years old and take psychological and physical fitness tests as well as written examinations.
-Additional requirements may include medical examinations and demonstration of sound character; many agencies disqualify candidates who have been convicted of a crime.
+While each agency is different, most require officers to be at least 21 years of age and to pass psychological and physical fitness tests as well as written examinations.
+Additional requirements may include medical examinations and demonstration of sound character; most agencies require candidates with clean background checks.

-Officers must receive training after they have been accepted by an agency.
-This may involve training at a police academy or a regional academy.
-Officers learn about specifics of police work like laws, rights, investigation and related technology.
-Officers may also work with supervisors concerning training with firearms, patrolling and first-aid.
+Officers must receive training, often in the form of a certification program, after they have been accepted by an agency.
+This may involve training at a police or regional academy.
+The curriculum covers various areas of police work such as understanding laws and rights, conducting investigations, and utilizing related technology.
+Officers may also work with supervisors concerning training with firearms, patrolling, and first-aid.

 Step 4: Gain Work Experience and Advance

-Aspiring police chiefs are required to have extensive work experience in investigations, patrols and administration.
-They must demonstrate leadership skills and competence in their work.
-Promotions through an agency are determined through examinations, aptitude and time spent within the agency.
+Aspiring police chiefs are required to have extensive work experience in investigations, patrols, and administration.
+They must have a proven track record of leadership skills and competence in their work.
+Promotions through an agency are determined through examinations, aptitude assessments, and time spent with the agency.

-- Pursue a variety of work experiences.
-Hiring authorities at agencies may seek to employ a police chief with a diverse set of experiences and skills.
-Aspiring chiefs should actively pursue experience in several operational areas, including records and community affairs.
-Working with more than one agency may also show variety in experience.
+- Pursue various work experiences.
+Hiring authorities at agencies seek to employ police chiefs with a diverse set of experiences and skills.
+Aspiring chiefs should be competent in several operational areas, including records and community affairs.
+Working collaboratively with other agencies can help develop these skills, as well as showcase varied experiences.

 Step 5: Consider a Master's Degree Program

-The IACP indicates that a master's degree may give an aspiring police chief an advantage in the competitive job market.
+The IACP indicates that a master's degree gives an aspiring police chief an advantage in the competitive job market.
 Master's degree programs in criminal justice are offered at many schools and allow students to build on the knowledge gained in undergraduate programs.
-Graduate students may take courses in victimology, research methods and terrorism.
-A master's thesis may also be required.
+Graduate students may take courses in victimology, research methods, and terrorism and may be required to complete a master's thesis.